Dual-Transformer Aided Hierarchical Deep Reinforcement Learning for Robust RIS-Assisted Near-Field Communications: NUMERICAL RESULTS AND DISCUSSION

-We employ the O1 Urban scenario from the DeepVerse 6G ray-tracing dataset \cite{demirhan2025deepverse}, a publicly available resource specifically designed for machine learning-driven 6G research.
-The O1 scenario captures a dense metropolitan environment, featuring high-rise buildings with complex façade materials (glass, concrete, metal) that realistically model reflection, scattering, and diffraction at mmWave/THz frequencies.
-The dataset provides synchronized wireless channel data and visual imagery, enabling joint training of our dual-transformer framework.
-It contains channel realizations generated using a GPU-accelerated ray-tracing engine with up to 5th-order reflections and diffuse scattering.
-Multiple RGB cameras are mounted on the BS, covering a wide field-of-view to capture the environmental dynamics.
-The inter-site distances place UEs firmly in the NFC region for large antenna arrays, as validated by the Rayleigh distance calculation in Table~\ref{tab:sim_params}.
+We employ the Carla-Town5 scenario from the DeepVerse 6G dataset~\cite{demirhan2025deepverse}, a publicly available benchmark designed for machine-learning-driven 6G research.
+Channel realizations are generated using the Remcom Wireless InSite ray-tracing engine with up to 5th-order reflections and diffuse scattering.
+All channel realizations are evaluated at a carrier frequency of $f_c = 3.5$~GHz to study near-field beamfocusing in a sub-6 GHz macro-cellular scenario, which is relevant for early 6G outdoor deployments.

-To generate ground-truth blockage labels for ViT training, we leverage the synchronized mmWave channel measurements and ray-tracing data.
-For each time instance and UE, we extract the LoS path status directly from the ray-tracing simulator, which tracks line-of-sight (LoS) visibility between the BS and each UE by computing ray intersections with environmental objects.
-The binary blockage label $b_k \in \{0, 1\}$ for UE $k$ at each time step is derived as:
+Multiple RGB cameras are co-located with the BS to cover the surrounding road segments, enabling joint training of DT-HDRL.
+Ground-truth blockage labels for ViT training are extracted from the ray-tracing simulator's LoS visibility data.
+The binary LoS availability label $b_k \in \{0, 1\}$ for UE $k$ at each time step is derived as:

-where $PL_{\text{LoS},k}$ is the measured LoS path loss from the mmWave channel data, and $PL_{\text{th}}$ is the threshold specified in Table~\ref{tab:sim_params}.
-The labeling process iterates through all time indices, BS indices, and UE indices in the dataset.
-This automated procedure generates synchronized data for supervised ViT training, ensuring that visual features are correctly associated with wireless channel conditions.

-\subsection{Simulation Setup}

-We evaluate the performance of our proposed DT-HDRL using the O1 urban scenario from the DeepVerse 6G ray-tracing dataset \cite{demirhan2025deepverse}.
-The system comprises a downlink multi-user MISO configuration with $K = 10$ single-antenna UEs distributed within a $50 \times 50 \times 1$ m$^3$ region.
-The BS employs an XL-MIMO UPA with $N = 1024$ antennas configured as $N_y = 32 \times N_z = 32$ at $[0,0,0]^T$, while the RIS with $M = 100$ elements is deployed at $[15, 0, 15]^T$ m.
-Therefore, the BS-RIS distance is about 21.2 m, which is clearly inside the Rayleigh distance, which is 82 m.
-Camera arrays and sensing devices are co-located at the BS for synchronized visual and channel data acquisition.
-Key parameters are summarized in Table~\ref{tab:sim_params}.
+where $PL_{\text{LoS},k}$ is the measured LoS path loss and $PL_{\text{th}}$ is the threshold specified in Table~\ref{tab:sim_params}.
+A label of $b_k = 1$ indicates that the LoS path loss is below the threshold, confirming an available LoS link, while $b_k = 0$ indicates a blocked link.
+The ViT is therefore trained to predict LoS availability, with a low output value $\hat{p}_k \approx 0$ signaling an impending blockage.
+We partition the dataset into 3,200 training and 800 test samples (80/20 split), with a held-out 10\% of training used as a validation set during hyperparameter tuning, ensuring strict separation between splits.

+\subsection{SIMULATION SETUP}